-Ask the parents to make contact with their GP to be seen the next day.
-Always inform parents as to how frequently their child has had to use their inhaler during the day.
+Always inform parents as to how frequently their child has had to use their inhaler during the day, so they can make the decision to discuss with the GP if necessary.

 Moderate: If the child is:

 - Wheezing and breathless and not responding to usual reliever treatment. - Immediately contact parents to collect the child from school and advise that the child is taken to see the GP that day. - Advise parents also to contact 111 for 24 hour advice if unable to contact the GP.